Nigeria’s newly sworn-in president, Bola Tinubu, has stated that his administration wants to increase the nation’s GDP by “not less than 6%.”

 According to President Tinubu, the Central Bank of Nigeria (CBN) would work to harmonise Nigeria’s various exchange rates.
 He also anticipates “housecleaning” of the monetary policy structure.

-He revealed that pursuing a single exchange rate will assist in shifting money away from arbitrage into beneficial projects including investment in machinery, equipment, and job development.
+He revealed that pursuing a single exchange rate will help shift money away from arbitrage and into beneficial projects, such as investing in machinery, equipment, and job development.

 He hopes to lower interest rates to encourage investment in ways that will promote economic growth.

-The president made fun of the CBN for carrying out the recent unsuccessful currency swap in a hurried manner.
+The president made fun of the CBN for carrying out the recent unsuccessful currency swap hurriedly.

 “The policy has to be examined.
 My administration would treat both currencies as legal tender in the interim, he said.